Lazy Fascist Press,

-I’m proud to announce the release of Nails by MP Johnson, a sad comedy about the lonely, messy business that happens on the way to understanding and accepting one’s true gender.
+I’m proud to announce the release of Nails by Emma Alice Johnson, a sad comedy about the lonely, messy business that happens on the way to understanding and accepting one’s true gender.
 It’s a bittersweet announcement because this is also the final release under the Lazy Fascist Press label.
-There couldn’t be a more perfect book to close out the press.
+There couldn’t be a more perfect book to close

 I’ve chosen to close LF for a number of reasons: